ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_viewing.md

 | Region | The {{site.data.keyword.cloud}} region where the instance is hosted. |
 | Creation time | The date and time when the instance was created. |
 | Status | The status of the instance. |
-{: caption="Table 1.
-KMIP for VMware instances items" caption-side="bottom"}
+{: caption="KMIP for VMware instances items" caption-side="bottom"}

 The instance can have different statuses.